scornejob/scornejob/TEMPLATE.md

 I'm a former Sound Engineer, then Software Engineer, and last but not least, a MEng in Industrial Engineering.

-I enjoy helping people build solutions: I've worked implementing open source solutions at Canal 13 in Chile, then moved to work on supporting astronomers to build a ranking of projects to observe using the ALMA telescope.
-Then jumped to test software, and lead a team of talented developers to maintain the control framework for the telescope.
+I enjoy helping people build solutions: I've worked implementing open source solutions at Canal 13 in Chile and its media asset manager, then moved on to work on supporting astronomers to build a ranking of projects to observe using the ALMA telescope.
+Later, jumped to test software, and lead a team of talented developers to maintain the control framework for the telescope.
 Currently, I'm working at the Data Observatory, democratizing data and compute power.

 I've opened {{ ISSUES }} issues throughout this time.